eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/40_smart_contract_basics.md

 }
 ```

-The code above uses `emplace` method to insert a new user into the table.
+The code above uses the `emplace` method to insert a new user into the table.

 ### Multi-index: Read Row